Contact-Platform/Contact/README.md

 ![Contact Setup Screen](/Platform/images/setup.png)

 - It can be *used as an open network platform to send any form data*.
 It has sending or receiving functions through specific RESTful technology.
+You can send or receive data from social networks.

 ![Data Form](/Platform/images/data-form.png)